William Russell (banker): Interests and benefactions

 During the French Revolutionary and Napoleonic Wars Russell raised a body of County Durham infantry, the Usworth yeomanry cavalry, and the Wallsend Rifles commanded by John Buddle.
 He founded a hospital at Cornsay.

 Property, politics and Brancepeth Castle

 Russell had a house on the High Street, Sunderland; he let it in 1781.
 He bought Hardwick Hall in 1780, from John Burdon.

 Russell lived in Newbottle, from where at Russell House farm he wrote in 1787 to William Cullen about his daughter Margaret's health.
 In 1797 he bought Brancepeth Castle.
-The Brancepeth estate was sold to him by Henry Vane-Tempest, who had inherited it in 1794 from John Tempest, Sr., for £75,000.
+The Brancepeth estate was sold to him by Sir Henry Vane-Tempest, 2nd Baronet, who had inherited it in 1794 from John Tempest Sr., for £75,000.
 The castle was eventually much altered, by his son and grandson, who employed respectively John Paterson and Anthony Salvin.
 His elder brother Matthew Russell (1733–1803) left Russell the Rowenlands estate, which he then sold.
 Or possibly some only was sold, with a later sale by Matthew, William's son in 1819, to William Hodghson, of Roanlands.